leleist/eniccs/README.md

 `improve_cloud_shadow_mask` as well as a wrapper `refine_ccs_masks` that integrates the two prior functions into the overall workflow.
 These functions can be modified.
 Here, bands, indices and thresholds can be changed to suit the surfaces of interest.
-A dedicated unit test ensures that changes are compatible with the overall workflow.

 In the context of supervised ML classification, we recall the garbage-in-garbage-out principle.
 Thus, the quality of the refined masks used for training is crucial for the performance of the PLS-DA model,